Iowa City, Iowa: Media

-Three radio stations are based out of the University of Iowa.
+Three radio stations are based at the University of Iowa.
 Two have become part of the statewide Iowa Public Radio network: WSUI 910 AM, a National Public Radio affiliate and originator of some Iowa Public Radio news and talk programming; and KSUI 91.7 FM, which broadcasts classical music and concerts by Iowa classical orchestras, opera companies, and other artists, as well as interviews.
 KCCK-FM is Iowa's only Jazz station and affiliated with Public Radio International.
 KRUI 89.7 FM is the university's student-run radio station.

 iHeartMedia owns two of the Iowa City area's commercial radio stations: KXIC 800 AM, a news/talk station, and KKRQ 100.7 FM, a classic rock station.
 KCJJ 1630 AM is an independently owned, 10,000-watt station that broadcasts a mixture of talk radio and Hot AC music programming along with area high school football and basketball games and NASCAR racing.
 Another Iowa City-licensed station, KRNA 94.1 FM, now broadcasts from Cedar Rapids and is operated by Cumulus Media.
 Radio signals from other cities, including Cedar Rapids and the Quad Cities, also reach the Iowa City area.

 Iowa City and Johnson County are part of the Cedar Rapids-Waterloo-Iowa City-Dubuque media market, which was ranked 87th by Nielsen Media Research for the 2007–2008 TV season.
 Two television stations, KIIN channel 12 (PBS) and KWKB channel 20 (Court TV Mystery), are licensed to Iowa City.
 KCRG-TV 9, the ABC affiliate in Cedar Rapids, maintains a news bureau at Old Capitol Mall in downtown Iowa City.

 Mediacom, a local cable television franchisee, provides channel space for seven Public, educational, and government access (PEG) cable TV channels in Iowa City: City Channel 4, Infovision (channel 5), Kirkwood Television Services (channel 11), Public Access Television (channel 18), the Iowa City Public Library Channel (channel 20), and the Iowa City Community School District's channel 21.

 Two daily newspapers are published in Iowa City.
 The Iowa City Press-Citizen, owned by Gannett, publishes six days a week with Gannett's Des Moines Sunday Register standing in as a Sunday edition.
 The Daily Iowan, an independent newspaper based at the University of Iowa, publishes Monday through Friday while classes are in session.
 In addition, The Gazette of Cedar Rapids maintains a news bureau in Iowa City.

 Little Village is an independent alt-weekly magazine covering Iowa City and Cedar Rapids metropolitan areas.